jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 The API itself, will interact with the `IBillingProvider` to achieve those things.
 In that way, it delegates some of those [transactional] commands directly with the BMS.
 But at the same time, it maintains a cache of relevant metadata (about the subscription and plan from the BMS) in the API, so that the API does not have to contact the BMS for all non-transactional activities.

-Lastly, in order to maintain eventual consistency between data changing in the BMS, which can change quite independently in the BMS (from other actors), the `Subscription` subdomain needs to handle webhook events originating from the BMS, or use polling techniques to obtain those changes.
+Lastly, in order to maintain eventual consistency between data changing in the BMS, which can change quite independently in the BMS (from other actors), the `Subscription` subdomain needs to handle webhook events originating from the BMS or use polling techniques to obtain those changes.

 > The webhooks will be different for different BMSs.